 Prevent Teach Reinforce Seat or Class Change: Re- Incentivized Behavior Tracker with Replacement Behavior: Identify a new Positive Phone Calls Home: assignment of a student's seat, pro-social behavior the student should adopt.
-Allow for opportunities to Proactive phone call in response class or cohort so that he/she is role play the use of the new behavior.
-Identify student-led incentive the to a student meeting removed from distraction and in student can earn for adopting the replacement behavior. expectations closer proximity to the teacher or positive peer role models.
-Use of Calming Corner or Calming Back Pack: Quiet area of the classroom Behavior Tracker: Document equipped with soft furnishings and soothing materials to help a student that tracks frequency with which Proactive Check-ins with Positive de-escalate when upset.
-A timer should be used and should not exceed a a student exhibits desired Reinforcement: Scheduled visits to five-minute break for the student. replacement behavior and spells check on students during identified out the increased access to times of concern.
-Student is offered Zones Class with Dean Check-In: Weekly small group instruction course incentives student will earn as a positive narration and (30-45 minutes per class) facilitated by the Dean of Students, over a 6- result. reinforcement when he/she is week period.
-Students in the Zones classes also receive weekly check-ins meeting expectations during a with the dean.
-Campus Job/Leadership proactive check-in.
-Opportunity: Student is assigned Restorative Conference: Conference between impacted parties to discuss a campus role that would allow Break Pass: Scheduled, proactive the harm that was caused and ways to repair it and move forward. student to give back to the break in accordance with set school community and to exercise a sense of leadership and empowerment

-CICO with Replacement Behavior Mini-Lessons: Dean will meet with student to role play challenging scenarios and explicitly teach the student a regulation strategy to use within those moments.
+Allow for opportunities to role Proactive phone call in response class or cohort so that they are play the use of the new behavior.
+Identify student-led incentive the student to a student meeting removed from distraction and in can earn for adopting the replacement behavior. expectations closer proximity to the teacher or positive peer role models.
+Use of Calming Corner or Calming Back Pack: Quiet area of the classroom Behavior Tracker: Document that equipped with soft furnishings and soothing materials to help a student de- tracks frequency with which a Proactive Check-ins with Positive escalate when upset.
+A timer should be used and should not exceed a five- student exhibits desired Reinforcement: Scheduled visits minute break for the student. replacement behavior and spells to check on students during out the increased access to identified times of concern.
+Zones Class with Dean Check-In: Weekly small group instruction course (30- incentives student will earn as a Student is offered positive 45 minutes per class), facilitated by the Dean of Students, over a 6-week result. narration and reinforcement when period.
+Students in the Zones classes also receive weekly check-ins with the they are meeting expectations dean.
+Campus Job/Leadership during a proactive check-in.
+Opportunity: Student is assigned Restorative Conference : Conference between impacted parties to discuss a campus role that would allow Break Pass: Scheduled, proactive the harm that was caused and ways to repair it and move forward. student to give back to the break in accordance with set school community and to criteria (within classroom or out of CICO with Replacement Behavior Mini-Lessons: Dean will meet with exercise a sense of leadership class). student to role play challenging scenarios and explicitly teach the student a and empowerment. regulation strategy to use within those moments.